 Regardless of what you think might be the problem, it could be an issue with your electrical system.
 After all, there are a multitude of switches and wires that connect your heating system to your thermostat.
 Take a look and make sure the power switch on your heating system is set to “on” or “auto.”
 If it’s been set to off for some reason, then turning it on might fix the problem for now.
 If it’s set to on but it’s still not working, you’ll need a professional to fix it.

-Remain calm, give us a call, and relax knowing that a professional from our team will never leave you in the cold.
+Remain calm, give us a call, and relax knowing that a professional heating service technician from Aire Texas team will never leave you in the cold.

 Give Aire Texas Residential Services, Inc. a call today.
 We’re doing it right the first time, every time!